 The Second Schedule with Apollo Group is an agreement that may be renewed annually and provides for a fixed fee of \$1,400,000 annually.
 E2C Site users are current students or alumni of the University of Phoenix, or its affiliates, that choose to land on an Employer Group Page that is controlled and hosted by the Company for the purpose of searching job opportunities and descriptions posted by a University of Phoenix Alliance Partner.
 We invoice Apollo and recognize 1/12th of the contract revenue ratably over the term of the contract on the last day of the month to ensure that all performance requirements have been met.
 There are no guarantees or required numbers of visits under the E2C agreement.
 We are subject to a significantly limited performance measure that requires the E2C Site to be operational for 99.9% of the time in each month (other than for scheduled maintenance).
 This E2C Site was operational prior to the start of the measurement period by utilizing our preexisting platform.

-Professional Diversity Network, LLC d/b/a iHispano.com Notes to Financial Statements (Information as of March 31, 2012 and for the three months ended March 31, 2011 and 2012 is unaudited)
+Professional Diversity Network, LLC d/b/a iHispano.com Notes to Financial Statements

-Professional Diversity Network, LLC d/b/a iHispano.com Notes to Financial Statements (Information as of March 31, 2012 and for the three months ended March 31, 2011 and 2012 is unaudited)
+(Information as of September 30, 2012 and for the nine months ended September 30, 2011 and 2012 is unaudited)